lukaszpodoba/Revenue_Recognition_System_Project/README.md

 ### Exceptions
 Custom exceptions handle specific business logic errors:
-- **AgreementAlreadySigned**:
-  Thrown when an agreement has already been signed.
+- **AgreementAlreadySigned** Thrown when an agreement has already been signed.
-- **AmountHasBeenExceeded**:
-  Indicates that the payment amount exceeds the agreed contract value.
+- **AmountHasBeenExceeded** Indicates that the payment amount exceeds the agreed contract value.
-- **NotFoundException**:
-  Used when a required resource (e.g., client, software, or agreement) is not found.
+- **NotFoundException** Used when a required resource (e.g., client, software, or agreement) is not found.
-- **WrongSoftwareType**:
-  Thrown when the software type does not match the expected purchase type (e.g., expecting a one-time purchase but received a subscription).
+- **WrongSoftwareType** Thrown when the software type does not match the expected purchase type (e.g., expecting a one-time purchase but received a subscription).

 ### Services
 Services implement business logic using the `DatabaseContext`: